If you are about ready to hire a PR agency, read this ASAP.

 When hiring a marketing and PR firm, it’s essential to consider their vertical and industry experience.
 A PR firm that specializes in your vertical will have a better understanding of the unique challenges and opportunities that you face.
 They will also be able to provide insights and recommendations based on their experience with other companies in your vertical.

 Industry experience is also essential because it allows the PR firm to benchmark its performance against other companies in your industry.
-This can be helpful when you are developing your PR strategy and setting objectives.
+This can be helpful when developing your PR strategy and setting objectives.

 PR Firms + Specialized Services